skeetio/learngraphql-lessons/1-basics/9-executing-graphql-queries.md

 });
 ~~~

-Here we `graphql` function from the `graphql` npm module to execute a query.
+Here, we use `graphql` function from the `graphql` npm module to execute a query.
 It returns a promise and that's why we use `.then` to get the result.

 Execute our script with: